 Due to the scope of our business The Staffing Group recognises that we may be at risk of Modern Slavery (slavery, servitude, forced labour and human trafficking).
-The following statement has been published in accordance with the Modern Slavery Act 2015 and sets out the steps taken by The Staffing Group during the year end of December 2018 to prevent modern slavery and human trafficking in its businesses and supply chains.
+The following statement has been published in accordance with the Modern Slavery Act 2015 and sets out the steps taken by The Staffing Group during the year end of December 2019 to prevent and identify modern slavery and human trafficking within its businesses and supply chains.

 The Staffing Group operates from over 112 group locations across the UK and are one of the top 4 largest suppliers of contractual labour pay rolling at peak, in excess of 25,000 temporary colleagues.
 The Staffing Group is made up of the following companies:

 Single Resource is an on-site managed service recruitment business, providing large scale volume temporary recruitment solutions within the warehouse, distribution and food manufacturing industries.
 Operating from 72 locations across the UK, they are one of the top 4 largest privately owned suppliers of contract labour and regularly payroll in excess of 15,000 temporary colleagues per week.